Theda-sys/Pediatric_CKD_Cohort_Holle_2022/README.md

 Sequence processing and OTU classification
 The sequences obtained were processed using LotuS (1.62)(16).
 Poisson binomial model based read filtering was applied(17).
 OTU clustering (UPARSE)(18) was based on a sequence similarity of 97%, while SILVA(19), GreenGenes(20) and HITdb(21) were incrementally used as databases for taxonomic assignment Lambda taxonomic similarity search.
 The taxonomic classification (genus 95% identity) was parsed using a custom Perl script, such that unassigned taxonomic levels were assigned to the last known taxonomic level and sequentially numbered.
 Normalization and computation of alpha diversity measures were performed using the rarefaction tool kit (RTK 0.93.1) with default settings(41).

+# Data
+phyloseq_object.r: hold information at all phylogenetic level and metadata of the study cohort.
+OTU.txt, Phylum.txt, ... : abundance tabels generarted using LotusS (1.62).